 In this post-denominational culture, two churches with the same label can be radically different in style and theology.
+With the promotion of the One Church plan within the UMC, this becomes more likely still.
 While we may grieve the decline of a more predictable world, this might actually be a good thing.

 What if the trend in this post-denominational world actually frees us up to think theologically again?

 Chances are, when all the shakin’ going on in the denominational world settles down, Christians will gather more intentionally around theology.
-Rather than trusting the brand to be exactly what we expect (like at McDonalds), we will engage each individual church culture discerningly, evaluating not just style but what is taught and lived.
+We won’t be able to trust the labels any more, so we will find ourselves engaging more intentionally, evaluating not just style but what is taught and lived.
 This could well lead to a revival among those who think, believe and live with a Wesleyan mindset.

 Dr. Joe Dongell, one of my all-time favorite professors at Asbury Theological Seminary, has assembled what he calls twelve essential features of a Wesleyan mind.
 After making this list, Dongell concluded that he’d still missed what Wesley himself might call the defining mark of a Methodist: love of God and people (both neighbor and enemy).

 Acknowledging that love is the prize, I offer his list here for those who want to better understand what it means to live with an emphasis on holiness of heart and life:

 - Wesley was a man of one book.
 He called himself at one point a Bible bigot (someone focused upon and devoted to the Bible).
 For Wesley, the Bible was the touchstone of all truth.
 In contemporary circles, the Bible has been devalued to the point of being called “a valued resource.”

 - Wesley did value reason, tradition and experience, but scripture has final authority.